postcss/postcss-cli/README.md

   postcss <input.css>...
 [OPTIONS] --replace

 Basic options:
-  -o, --output        Output file                                            [string] -d, --dir           Output directory                                       [string] -r, --replace       Replace (overwrite) the input file                    [boolean] --map, -m           Create an external sourcemap --no-map            Disable the default inline sourcemaps --verbose           Be verbose                                            [boolean] --watch, -w         Watch files for changes and recompile as needed       [boolean] --env               A shortcut for setting NODE_ENV                        [string] --include-dotfiles  Enables glob to match files/dirs that begin with "."  [boolean]
+  -o, --output   Output file                                            [string] -d, --dir      Output directory                                       [string] -r, --replace  Replace (overwrite) the input file                    [boolean] -m, --map      Create an external sourcemap
+  --no-map       Disable the default inline sourcemaps -w, --watch    Watch files for changes and recompile as needed       [boolean] --verbose      Be verbose                                            [boolean] --env          A shortcut for setting NODE_ENV                        [string]

-Options for when not using a config file:
+Options for use without a config file:
   -u, --use      List of postcss plugins to use                          [array] --parser       Custom postcss parser                                  [string] --stringifier  Custom postcss stringifier                             [string] --syntax       Custom postcss syntax                                  [string]

+Options for use with --dir:
+  --ext   Override the output file extension; for use with --dir        [string] --base  Mirror the directory structure relative to this path in the output
+          directory, for use with --dir                                 [string]

 Advanced options:
-  --ext     Override the output file extension; for use with --dir      [string] --base    Mirror the directory structure relative to this path in the output
+  --include-dotfiles  Enable glob to match files/dirs that begin with "."
+                                                                       [boolean]
-            directory, for use with --dir                               [string] --poll    Use polling for file watching.
-Can optionally pass polling interval;
+  --poll              Use polling for file watching.
+Can optionally pass polling
-            default 100 ms
-  --config  Set a custom directory to look for a config file            [string]
+                      interval; default 100 ms --config            Set a custom directory to look for a config file  [string]

 Options:
   --version   Show version number                                      [boolean] -h, --help  Show help                                                [boolean]

 Examples:
   postcss input.css -o output.css                       Basic usage